magento/magento2-page-builder/docs/extend-existing-content-type/step-3-extend-forms.md

 Before you add a field to the form of an existing content type, you need to know where to add it.
 In other words, you need to decide which fieldset to put your field in.
 We want to put our new max-height field with the Banner's existing min-height field, which is the `appearance_fieldset`.

-The markup for adding the field to the fieldset looks exactly like this for both forms:
+The markup for adding the field to the fieldset looks like this:

 ```xml
 <fieldset name="appearance_fieldset"